-Combine the diced strawberries with lemon zest and sweetener in a saucepan and heat on medium high.
+Combine the diced strawberries with lemon zest, lemon juice and sweetener in a saucepan and heat on medium high.
 The strawberries will start to release juices and eventually will come to a boil.
 Reduce the heat to a low simmer and cook for 8 minutes.

 Use an immersion blender to puree the sauce until smooth, then set aside to cool to room temperature.

 Heat oven to 325° and line an 8x8" pan with parchment paper.
 Spray with oil and set aside.
 Chop whole almonds into a fine crumble.

 Melt butter and place into a medium bowl.
 Add almond flour, chopped almonds, cinnamon, sukrin gold and a pinch of sea salt.
 Mix well then press evenly into the bottom prepared pan.
 Bake in the preheated oven for 8 minutes then set aside to cool.

 Add the cream cheese to the bowl of a stand mixer and using the paddle attachment, cream the cream cheese until all the lumps are gone.
 Scrape the bowl then mix in the powdered monk fruit erythritol sweetener.

 Stir in the sour cream, then the eggs one at a time, lemon juice and vanilla, scraping the bowl after each addition.
 Pour into the baking pan, over top of the prepared crust.